Devblog artikkel om Agder, nr. 11

 The Situation in Norway

 The situation may not be all that bad.
 In Norway, my own country, there is a potential silver lining in two respects:

-First, there is a growing focus in civil society, public sector, and private sector on creating a greener, less polluting, and more sustainable economy and society, and this appears to be gaining momentum.
+First, there is a growing focus in civil society, public sector, and private sector on creating a greener, less polluting, and more sustainable economy and society, and it appears to be gaining momentum.
 In my hometown, Kristiansand, the municipality is involved in several activities, including circular economy, climate, environment, the green shift, and social innovation.
 Further, it works on an Interreg Europe GRESS project, and has established a Center for Sustainability.
-The Kristiansand City Council has proposed a "Green New Deal", an inclusive and transparent process to addresses the effects of climate change, prioritizes infrastructure that reduces greenhouse gas emissions, and plans to build a transport system based on renewable energy.
+The Kristiansand City Council has proposed a "Green New Deal", an inclusive and transparent process to addresses the effects of climate change, it prioritizes infrastructure that reduces greenhouse gas emissions, and it discusses building a transport system based on renewable energy.
 In the private sector, there is an emerging focus on Environmental, Social and Governance (ESG) issues as necessary to an organization's financial health and future success.

 Second, Norway’s economy is more or less completely petroleum-based.
 There is an increasing focus on what to do after our petroleum resources are depleted, and to begin preparing for this now.

 According to some, including stakeholders in civil society, both these issues constitute an optimal point of departure for rethinking Norway's future.
 Others, including the government and the petroleum-based industry, are determined to return the economy to the situation prior to the pandemic, including production and exploration for new oil and gas resources.
 This means a continuation of the apparent paradox of Norway being a petroleum-based economy – and one of the world's biggest producers at that – while at the same time working to become green (for example, being a world leader in electric vehicles).